KrishnanJothi/MT5_Language_identification_NLP/README.md

 ![#c5f015](https://via.placeholder.com/15/c5f015/000000?text=+)  The model prediction 'zhur' does not correspond to any of the languages mentioned in the xnli dataset.
 Or the prediction can be viewed as a combination of two languages (Chinese and Urdu) for the given input text.
 What might be the reason for such an output?

+- Unlike encoder-based models, there is no hard constraint to generate a well-formed prediction (e.g., exact class labels as predicted text) since the decoder part of the mt5 model is auto-regressive.
+Hence this kind of output is acceptable in text-to-text generative models.